 🎯 Six Tips For Perfect Fluffy Rice

-Cooking rice should be easy, and yet we often end up with sticky rice when we want it fluffy.
-Here are 6 tips for ensuring you always end up with tender rice that's fluffy.
+Cooking rice should be easy, yet we often end up with sticky rice when we want it fluffy.
+Here are 6 tips for ensuring you always end up with fluffy tender rice.

 - Use a heavy bottomed pot to prevent burning or scorching.
 It's harder to control a heated surface that is thin.